mantidproject/mantid/docs/source/api/python/mantid/geometry/ComponentInfo.rst

 	# Get the ComponentInfo object
 	info = ws.componentInfo()

-	# Call relativePosition()
+	# Call relativePosition
 	print(type(info.relativePosition(0)))

-**Example 3 - Calling a method on the ComponentInfo Object:**
+**Example 3 - Calling the setRotation method on the ComponentInfo Object:**
 The ``setRotation()`` method takes in a Quat object which defines a rotation.
 The rotation is applied to the component.
-Retriving the roatation after setting it may not always give the same Quat object back - i.e. the values could be changed.
+Retriving the rotation after setting it may not always give the same Quat object back - i.e. the values could be changed.

 .. testcode:: CallSetRotationMethod

+	# Import Quat
+	from mantid.kernel import Quat

 	# Create a workspace to use
 	ws = CreateSampleWorkspace()